Jax-Core/YourFlyouts/README.md

 > Note: Built-in flyout will not be permanently affected.
 It will be hidden temporarily while YourFlyouts is running, hence it does not modify any system files.
 > You can also use YourFlyouts to disable the flyout completely!

+> Note: YourFlyouts's brightness & airplane mode flyout will not support Insider builds of Windows 11.
+Volume, multimedia and locks flyout is supported via legacy keyhooks.

 <!-- START Features.mustache -->

 ## Features<!-- END Features.mustache -->